Decentralized-ID/decentralized-id.github.io/README.md

   * [Podcasts](#Podcasts)
   * [Sources](#Sources)

 ## Introduction[**^**](#Contents)

->Thanks to those who are working to make our identity experience, and the internet, a better place.
+>Thanks to those who are working to make digital identity, and the world, a better place.

-—Information is not so easily organized in a linear fashion.

 ### How I got into Decentralized Identity